 This post and video are brought to you by Red Heart Yarn.
 I was thrilled when they asked me to create a new project with their new collage yarn.
 All thoughts and opinions are my own.
+Sponsors make it possible to bring you free projects like this beginner crochet scarf.

 I’m so excited about this project, I love how it turned out and I think you will love it too!
-Take a look at the Aloha Ridge Scarf, a beginner friendly crochet scarf that is super quick to make!
+Take a look at the Aloha Ridge Scarf, a beginner crochet scarf that is super quick to make!
 Leave a comment and let me know what you think?!
 I love hearing your feedback.

 I used the Red Heart Collage Yarn, which is a bulky size 7.
 You all know how much I love using thick, beautiful yarn and a simple style to make a statement and keep it easy.
 This yarn has that high end, yarn dyed look which I am swooning over and it has a nice feel to it.
 Being that it’s wool and acrylic, it will keep you warm as we transition to the cooler months but still be soft and easy to wear.